 lets have a slightly different syntax to Dark:

 in at the end is required.

-let also allow destructing in OCaml, although we don't currently use that
+let also allow destructing in ReScript/F#, although we don't currently use

-if statements in OCaml are extremely similar to Dark, including that they
+if statements in F#/OCaml are extremely similar to Dark, including that they

 bools as the condition, and in their syntax.

-OCaml, in keeping with its odd syntax, has some unusual operators.
+F#/OCaml, in keeping with its odd syntax, have some unusual operators.
 Most

 importantly, the equality operator is

 == (including Dark).